 There are many types of HL7 messages, each with its own unique purpose and message contents.
 Each message format in HL7 has a specific code of three characters and each serves to trigger an event.
 While there are numerous messaging formats in HL7, the most common include ACK (General Acknowledgment), ADT: Admission, Discharge, and Transfer, which carry patient demographic information, and ORM: Pharmacy/Treatment Order Message which carries information about an order.
-The ORU: Observation message type transmits observations and results, such as clinical lab results and imaging reports, from the producing system.
+The ORU message type: Observation message type transmits observations and results, such as clinical lab results and imaging reports, from the producing system.
 SIU: Schedule Information message type is used to create, modify, and delete patient appointments and has 14 different trigger events.

 Similarly, the RDE: Pharmacy/treatment Encoded Order Message is used by clinics to send orders to the pharmacies.
 Other important messaging types in HL7 include BAR – Add/change billing account, QRY – Query, original mode, MFN – Master files notification, and DFT – Detailed financial transaction.

 HL7 messages are generally transmitted using the TCP/IP protocol over a local network, such as within an hospital.
 TCP/IP data is sent as a stream of bytes, which means that numerous message may be sent as a continuous stream.
 But this creates a confusion, since we would need to define a starting and ending point for each HL7 message.
 This is where you can use Minimal Lower-Layer Protocol to add a header and footer to each message to know where it begins and ends.
 These headers and footers are not actually shown in the transmitted message.